zer0cache/matic-docs/docs/faq/staking-faq.md

 Chrome, Firefox, and Brave.

-### Nothing happens when I try to log in or my Metamask is stuck at confirming after logging in.
+### Nothing happens when I try to log in or my MetaMask is stuck at confirming after logging in.
 What do I do?

 Check for the following:
 - If you’re using Brave, please turn off the option for “Use Crypto Wallets” in the settings panel.
 - Check if you are logged into Metamask.
-- Check if you are logged into Metamask with Trezor/Ledger.
+- Check if you are logged into MetaMask with Trezor/Ledger.
 You need to additionally turn on permission to call contracts on your Ledger device, if not enabled already.
 - Check your system timestamp.
 If the system time is not correct, you will need to correct it.